balle/balu-wiki/cluster/hadoop.rst

   bin/hadoop --config conf namenode bin/hadoop --config conf datanode

-* java.io.IOException: Incompatible namespaceIDs (namenode war reformated but datanodes not)
+* java.io.IOException: Incompatible namespaceIDs (namenode was reformated but datanodes not) -> first try to manually update the namespaceID on every data node by editing ``/local/hadoop/data-node/current/VERSION`` if this doesnt help

 .. code-block bash